CianHub/portfolio-v2/README.md

 ## Design

-The application design outlined in the mock-ups utilise a minimal responsive design.
+The application design outlined in the mock-ups utilise a minimal mobile-first responsive design.

+Although the final design deviates from the mock ups they were created as a sort of base from which the main design could evolve from.

-The design mainly uses the Monaco and Roboto fonts while the color pallette for the application was selected to give the feel of a code editor and compliment each other well.
+The core elements of the design mainly uses the Monaco and Roboto fonts while the color pallette for the application was selected to give the feel of a code editor and compliment each other well.

 For reference these are: